 Hubby’s tools were old, heavy, and they all had cords.
 I tried to use them, I really did….
 I am a thrifty sort.
 The first cut I made into my InSoFast insulation panel nearly went through the electrical cord of the old jigsaw.

 Ditching Hubby’s tools was difficult for me.
-After all, they were Hubby’s!
-I still had a closet full of his clothes.
+After all, they had belonged to Hubby!
+At this point, I still had a closet full of his clothes.
 Nevertheless, I turned on my computer and started shopping for new power tools without cords.
 A whole new world!

 My first Ryobi tools

 This would cut the insulation panels.
 You can buy it this way, (click the picture to see) without a battery if you already have Ryobi tools and batteries and a charger.
 Or you can buy the complete set with the battery and charger included. (click picture below)